Reavers (comics): Upstarts and humans

-As part of the Upstarts' game, Trevor Fitzroy dispatches his own Sentinels to the Reavers' Australian hideout to kill Pierce and anyone else they find there.
+As part of the Upstarts' game, Trevor Fitzroy dispatches Sentinels to the Reavers' Australian hideout to kill Pierce and anyone else they find there.
 In the ensuing battle, only Pierce, Lady Deathstrike and Cylla escape the massacre, Pierce seemingly only making it as far as the Hellfire Club before he is "killed".
 Cylla later resurfaces, allying herself with Bloodscream in an attempt to murder Wolverine.
 However, Bloodscream betrays her and sucks the life from her, killing her.

 However, most Reavers somehow survive their supposed deaths.
 They later return to battle the X-Treme X-Men on behalf of the Shadow King.

 Donald Pierce puts together a new group of Reavers, composed of young anti-mutant humans (with the exception of Elixir, who at the time was unaware that he was a mutant).
 They are defeated by Karma, Elixir, and a handful of young mutants.
 The group later breaks Pierce out of prison, but with Elixir as bait, they are lured into an ambush and captured by the same five mutants who stopped Pierce when he first betrayed the Hellfire Club's Inner Circle.

 Messiah Complex

-The Reavers return to play a role in the Messiah Complex event, under the leadership of Lady Deathstrike.
-Judging from the design of their costumes, as well as their rhetoric in battle, these newest Reavers are simply existing members of the Purifiers upgraded with cybernetics rather than classic members of the team.
-Deployed as an elite commando unit designed to eliminate organized mutant resistance, the Reavers manage to track down and confront Cable in Alberta, Canada before being attacked by the new X-Force.
+The Reavers return to play a role in the comic book crossover storyline "Messiah Complex" event under the leadership of Lady Deathstrike.
+Deployed as an elite commando unit designed to eliminate organized mutant resistance, the Reavers confront Cable in Alberta, Canada before being attacked by the new X-Force.

 In the ensuing battle, Deathstrike and the Reavers are all terminated by Wolverine's strike team, but not before killing the mutant Caliban and injuring Cable.
-To this date only Deathstrike's fate was revealed, and it remains to be seen whether the Purifiers will be able to upgrade more of their fighters with Reaver technology to replace the ones lost in Canada.